-Activity 2: How are the atoms in atmospheric gas molecules connected?
+Activity 2: How are the atoms connected within atmospheric gas molecules ?

 Activity 3: What are the shapes of atmospheric gas molecules?

-Activity 7: What are your personal contributions to carbon dioxide emissions?
+Activity 6: What are your personal contributions to CO2 emissions?

-Activity 8: How much do your daily activities contribute to rising greenhouse gas levels?
+Activity 7: How much do your daily activities contribute to rising greenhouse gas concentrations?

 Background Readings (pdf)